Nominations open for the Cambridge United Community Trust Sport in the Community Awards

 The gala dinner celebrates the contribution sport can make to the community and raises money for the Trust’s charitable work.

-“These awards are really important for us to be able to celebrate the diverse range of community sport taking place in our great city.
+“These awards are really significant for us because it allows us to celebrate the diverse range of community sport taking place in Cambridge.

-“We want to hear from you if you think you, or someone you know, has shown themselves to be a worthy winner in one of these categories.
+“We receive some amazing nominations each year and we want to hear from you if you think you, or someone you know, has shown themselves to be a worthy winner in one of these categories.”

-The gala dinner will be held at Quy Mill Hotel & Spa on Thursday, May 2.
+The gala dinner will be held at Madingley Hall on Friday, May 29.

 - Champion of the year - Awarded to the individual making a significant contribution to their sport in the community; doing the work that is so vital but is so seldom seen or recognised on a wider scale